 In addition, ABNR reviews commercial agreements from an antitrust perspective, e.g., focusing on pricing and distribution arrangements, including for clients with a (potentially) dominant/market control position in Indonesia.

-ABNR does also corporate internal investigations relating to antitrust issues, such as tender rigging.
+ABNR also carries out corporate internal investigations relating to antitrust issues, such as tender rigging.

-ABNR is a Legal 500 Asia Pacific Tier 1 firm for Antitrust & Competition and was awarded the "Indonesia Law Firm Award for Antitrust & Competition 2019" by Asia Business Law Journal (ABLJ).
+ABNR is ranked as a top-tier firm for competition/antitrust by both Chambers Asia Pacific and The Legal 500 Asia Pacific, and was accorded the "Indonesia Law Firm Award for Antitrust & Competition 2020" by Asia Business Law Journal (ABLJ).

-www.abnrlaw.com
+www.ahnrlaw.com